AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/consent-and-preferences/onetrust.md

 >[!IMPORTANT]
 >
 >The access token does not refresh automatically when expires because system-to-system refresh tokens are not supported by OneTrust.
 Therefore it is necessary to make sure that the access tokens are updated in the connection before it expires.
-The maximum life of an access token that can be configured is 1 Year *.
+The maximum life of an access token that can be configured is 1 Year.

 ## Connect *ONETRUST* to Platform using the [!DNL Flow Service] API